x-limitless-x/blakedrumm.com/_posts/2022-01-05-add-user-rights.markdown

 .\Add-UserRights.ps1 -UserRight SeServiceLogonRight, SeBatchLogonRight -ComputerName $env:COMPUTERNAME, SQL.contoso.com -UserName CONTOSO\User1, CONTOSO\User2
 ```

-You can also modify line [209](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/blob/master/Powershell/General%20Functions/Add-UserRights.ps1#L209) in the script to change what happens when the script is run without any arguments or parameters.
+You can also modify line [209](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/blob/master/Powershell/General%20Functions/Add-UserRights.ps1#L209) in the script to change what happens when the script is run without any arguments or parameters, this also allows you to change what happens when the script is run from the Powershell ISE.

 # Check User Rights
 [Get-UserRights.ps1](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/blob/master/Powershell/General%20Functions/Get-UserRights.ps1)